An Aligned Orbit for the Young Planet V1298 Tau b: Discussion

 There are now six planets in five systems with ages between 15 and 60 Myr with spin-orbit angle measurements, all of which are aligned.
 Although these are still small-number statistics, and a quantitative assessment will have to wait for the accumulation of more measurements, it appears that the majority of young systems are well aligned.
 If this trend is borne out by observations of more young planets, it could suggest that misaligned orbits are typically generated by dynamical mechanisms with longer timescales like secular chaos or the Kozai-Lidov effect.

 It is unclear, however, how the young planet population relates to the older planets that account for most of the spin-orbit misalignment measurements to date.
 Most of the young planets do not have measured masses, and only HIP 67522~b and V1298 Tau~b are near Jupiter-radius; meanwhile, two of the five young systems have multiple transiting planets.
+Furthermore, V1298 Tau hosts two planets with masses close to that of Jupiter with periods of 40 days or less \cite{SuarezMascareno21}, again setting it apart for the bulk of the spin-orbit misalignment sample.
 Only the HIP 67522 b system could resemble the hot Jupiters that make up most of the field-age sample.
 Conversely, only a few older small and multi-planet systems have spin-orbit measurements.
 The multi-planet systems are generally well-aligned, with a few exceptions \citep{Huber13,Dalal19,Hjorth21}, while lonely hot Neptunes may be more commonly misaligned \citep{Winn10HAT11,Bourrier18,Rubenzahl21}.
 The aligned young planets may simply belong to a population that is typically aligned at all ages.
 More spin-orbit measurements for both young planets and older small planets, as well as mass measurements for the young planets, are needed to draw firm conclusions.